 This tight track features just 14 corners and a straight of 674 metres, not offering many opportunities for overtaking, but which requires hard and fast acceleration to gain the advantage.
 The Bugatti circuit also hosts the 24 Hours of Le Mans endurance race, which represents one leg of the Triple Crown of Motorsport (alongside the Indianapolis 500 and the Monaco Grand Prix).

-Your 2018 MotoGP France package includes official entry into the paddock, a pit tour and meetings with some of the riders, plus opportunities to upgrade your ticket to include VIP hospitality and additional grandstand options.
-Ensure you get your MotoGP France tickets before they are sold out.
-Complete our easy enquiry form, and one of our consultants will be in touch with you to discuss package inclusions and options, as well as opportunities to take in the most of the Le Mans experience as possible.
+Your 2023 MotoGP France package includes opportunities to upgrade your ticket to include VIP hospitality and additional grandstand options.
+Sign up now, and one of our consultants will be in touch with you to discuss package inclusions and options as soon as they become available.

 Le Mans is often eclipsed by the annual 24-hour endurance race held on the edges of the city, but this former capital of Maine is bathed in rich history.
 The gloriously restored old town features beautiful reminders of the past around almost every corner.
 Discover lovely narrow streets, stone houses with intricate details, colombage (timbered buildings) and the charming slate roofs common to this area of France.
 From the inspired architecture of the Saint-Julien cathedral and the restored ruins of the Epau Abbey to the eclectic collections of the Musee de Tesse museum, the “Cite Plantagenet” is certainly one of France’s best-kept secrets.
 There are so many reasons to explore and get lost in Le Mans, but for motorsport fans, the city is a real delight, with the Circuit de la Sarthe and the nearby Automobile Museum as not-to-be-missed highlights.